Get the latest strategies to protect your revenue in your inbox

 Illegal movie & music streaming

-Scammers upload music and movies and make them available for free on illegal sites.
+Scammers upload copyrighted music and movies that they do not have ownership of, and make them available for free on illegal sites.
 This is a huge problem for the music and movie industries, which lose millions in revenue every year due to illegal streaming.
-Scammers don’t just target big names, either– even independent creators who upload their music or films online can have their content stolen.
+Scammers don’t just target big names, either.
+Even independent creators who upload their music or films online can have their content stolen.

 Why is it important to remove copyright infringements?

-When copyright infringements occur on such a large scale online, some question whether it’s worth trying to stop.
-In the case of content creators and business owners who rely on their unique work, it is essential to remove any copyright infringements that occur.
+When copyright infringements occur on such a large scale online, some question whether it’s worth trying to stop the problem.
+But for content creators and business owners who rely on their unique work for revenue and audience connection, it is essential to remove any copyright infringements that occur.

 Copyright infringements can have a devastating impact on content owners, including: